Bristol Airport: Road

-Bus
+Bus and Coach services

-The South Bristol Link, part of the MetroBus rapid transit route, was opened in January 2017 and is expected to provide a reduction in journey times to the airport for both bus passengers and car drivers.
-The Airport Flyer bus service links the airport to Bristol Temple Meads railway station and Bristol bus station.
-The service, numbered A1, is operated by First West of England on behalf of Bristol Airport.
-The same company operated the A2 service from/to Weston-super-Mare, and the A3 on a more direct route to/from Weston-super-Mare railway station.
-The A4 'Air Decker' service operated by Bath Bus Company links the airport with southern suburbs of Bristol, Keynsham and Bath.
-Service A2 now only operates as far as Bedminster.
-The 'South West Falcon' service operated by Stagecoach South West runs between Bristol and Plymouth, via the airport and Bridgwater, Taunton and Exeter.
-Service 216 links the airport to Newport and Cardiff.
+First West of England operates four Airport Flyer services to Bristol, Portishead, Weston-super-Mare and Bath.
+The A1 and A3 services run a limited stop service to Bristol and Weston-super-Mare respectively, where the A2 and A4 runs an 'all stops' service to Portishead and Bath respectively.

 The WESTlink on-demand bus also serves the airport.

-The airport is a stop on the National Express coach network.
+The South West Falcon, operated by Stagecoach South West runs between Bristol Cabot Circus and Plymouth, via the airport, Churchill, Brent Knoll, Bridgwater, Taunton and Exeter.

+National Express and Flixbus also serve the airport, operating services to Birmingham, Cardiff, London, Nottingham, Penzance, Plymouth and Swansea.

-In September 2023 as part as the airport's expansion plans, construction started on a £60 million multi-storey car park which will include one of the region's largest bus interchanges on its roof, increasing the number of bus and coach bays from 6 to 16.
-A new bridge will connect the bus interchange to the airport.
+In September 2023, as part of the airport's expansion plans, construction started on a £60 million multi-storey car park which includes one of the region's largest bus interchanges on its roof, it increased the number of bus and coach bays from six to 16.
+A new bridge connects the bus interchange to the terminal building.
+In July 2025, the new public transport interchange opened.

-Proposed rail link
+Proposed mass transit link

 In July 2016, the airport's chief executive officer Robert Sinclair discussed the possibility of a rail link to the airport.
 The West of England LEP subsequently announced their application to the Department for Transport's Large Local Major Transport Schemes fund for the "South West Bristol Economic Link" – a strategy designed to address "poor connectivity between North Somerset, Bristol Airport and Bristol", which includes new road links as well as light or heavy rail opportunities.
 By 2019, this proposal had been expanded as a mass transit line with potential for underground sections.

+In February 2026, the West of England Combined Authority published a new Transport Vision setting out a regional ambition to begin building a mass transit system in Bristol within four to five years.
+The document noted that Bristol Airport is currently the only regional airport in the country without a fixed mass transit connection, and included early concept images depicting a mass transit vehicle serving the airport.